phlpphns/ECM34_EYC_events/README.md

-# ECM34_MS_inclusion
+# ECM34_EYC_events
-ECM34 micro symposium inclusion in crystallography

-A website with information for participants on the  micro symposium chaired by Ghazala and Philipp.
+A landing page for events at the 34rd European Crystallographic Meeting (ECM34) organized by the European Young Crystallographers ECA GIG1.